 One of the important new features of Project Server 2010 is the ability to analyze data from projects and resources and build multiple portfolio scenarios.
-The process of providing an optimized and balanced portfolio is facilitated through the use of the Compare Portfolio Selection Scenarios view illustrated in Figure 10.21.
+The process of providing an optimized and balanced portfolio is facilitated through the use of the Compare Portfolio Selection Scenarios view illustrated in Figure 9.23.

-Figure 9.23: Compare Portfolio Selection Scenarios [09-23-comparePortfolioSelectionScenarios.tif]
+Figure 9.23 Compare Portfolio Selection Scenarios [09-23-comparePortfolioSelectionScenarios.tif]

+Source: Advisicon

 It is important to understand that Project Server 2010 does not automatically specify an optimal portfolio solution set.
 Instead, it provides the analyst with the opportunity to adjust portfolio settings to identify specific scenarios until an acceptable scenario is determined.

 Scenarios can be run and compared to other scenarios as well as to the baseline portfolio calculation.
-Force in and force out options are available in the Gantt Chart view of the Resource Analysis screen, while other incremental resources options can be found on the Options tab of the Resource Analysis view.
+Force-in and force out options are available in the Gantt Chart view of the Resource Analysis screen.
+Other incremental resources options can be found on the Options tab of the Resource Analysis view.

-The Portfolio Baseline
+Portfolio Baseline

 The portfolio baseline is the starting point where typically all of the revenue or resources are available and all projects are included.
-This includes a working starting point for making changes or returning back to a starting point.
+This includes a working starting point for making changes or returning to a starting point.

-In doing “what if” planning, you can make changes to project, start periods, budget available and see what the overall impact is.
-At any point, you can save that view and then return back to a standard baseline to continue doing comparison or prioritization planning.
+In doing what-if planning, you can make changes to project, start periods, and budget available, and see what the overall impact is.
+At any point, you can save that view and return to a standard baseline to continue doing comparison or prioritization planning.

 Portfolio Scenarios